 A common technique in SFT is to take a break during the second half of each session and review what has been discussed so far.
 Shortly before the break, the client is asked if there is any further information that they would like to provide.
 During the break, they are left alone for a few minutes to reflect on what was already said.
 Upon returning, the therapist offers an encouraging and therapeutic message about the client’s ability to accomplish their goal.

-BetterHelp – Best For Those “On A Budget”
+BetterHelp – Best Overall

 Solution-Focused Therapy Examples

 Solution-focused therapy can be used in a variety of circumstances, but works best when there is a specific problem that can be solved.
-Here are some examples of that process.

-After months of increasingly intense arguments, Robin and Ted make an appointment with a couples’ therapist who practices SFT.
+After months of increasingly intense arguments, Robin and Ted make an appointment with a couples therapist who practices SFT.
 The therapist asks each of them to say what they’re hoping to accomplish by coming to the session.
 Robin states a hope that the arguments stop, or at least become far less frequent.
 Ted frames the problem as longer term, nearly hopeless, and leading him to consider separation.

-The therapist might use a scaling question and ask each of them to rate, on scale from 1 to 10, the likelihood that this relationship can be saved.
+The therapist might use a scaling question and ask each of them to rate, on a scale from 1 to 10, the likelihood that this relationship can be saved.
 Robin rates the chance of a good outcome at 7, while Ted gives a rating of 6.
 Both are surprised at how close their expectations actually are to each other.

 This similarity in outlook for the relationship sparks each of them to work harder at creating a vision of their happier life together.
 That vision becomes the starting point for the therapist to work with them to map out the steps toward the desired outcome.